 This means to have no choice at all.
 In the 16th century and the early 17th century if you went on a journey you could hire a horse to take you from one town to another and travel using a relay of horses.
 (That was better than wearing out your own horse on a long journey over very poor roads).
-In the early 1600s Thomas Hobson was a man in Cambridge who hired out horses.
-However he would not let customers choose which horse they wanted to ride.
-Instead they had to ride whichever horse was nearest the stable entrance.
+In the early 1600s, Thomas Hobson was a man in Cambridge who hired out horses.
+However, he would not let customers choose which horse they wanted to ride.
+Instead, they had to ride whichever horse was nearest the stable entrance.
 So if you hired a horse from him you were given 'Hobson's choice'.

 HOIST BY YOUR OWN PETARD

 A petard was a type of Tudor bomb.
 It was a container of gunpowder with a fuse, which was placed against a wooden gate.
 Sometimes all things did not go to plan and the petard exploded prematurely blowing you into the air.
-You were hoist by your own petard.
+You were hoisted by your own petard.

 HOLIER THAN THOU